AdguardTeam/KnowledgeBaseDNS/docs/public-dns/solving-problems/how-to-flush-dns-cache.md

 ## How to flush DNS cache on different OSs

+### iOS

+There are different ways to clear the DNS cache on your iPad or iPhone.

+The simplest way is to activate the Airplane mode (for example, in the Control Center or in the Settings app) and to deactivate it again.
+The DNS cache will be flushed.

+Another option is to reset the network settings of your device in the Settings app.
+Open *General*, scroll down, find *Reset* and tap *Reset Network Settings*.

+> Note: by doing that, you will lose connections to Wi-Fi routers and other specific network settings, including DNS servers customizations.
+You will need to reset them manually.

+### Android

+The easiest way to clear your DNS cache on your Android device is to turn the Airplane mode on and off.
+You can enable/disable the Airplane Mode in the Quick Settings pane.

+A hard reboot can also help flush the DNS cache for your device.
+In order to do that, press and hold the power button for at least 20 seconds.
+It will (usually) force your device to reboot manually and the DNS cache will be cleared.

+Another option is to reset the network settings of your device in the Settings app.
+Open *Settings > System > Advanced > Reset options > Reset network settings* and tap *Reset Settings* to confirm.

+> Note: by doing that, you will lose connections to Wi-Fi routers and other specific network settings, including DNS servers customizations.
+You will need to reset them manually.

 ### macOS

 To clear the DNS cache on macOS, open the Terminal (you can find it by using the Spotlight search — to do that, press Command+Space and type *Terminal*) and enter the following command: